keycloak/keycloak-quickstarts/app-springboot/README.md

 ----------------------------------

 1. Make sure you have an <span>Keycloak</span> server running with an admin user in the `master` realm or use the provided docker image
-2. Be sure to set the `TestHelper.keycloakBaseUrl` in the `createArchive` method (default URL is localhost:8180/auth).
-3. Set accordingly the correct url for the `keycloak.auth-server-url` in the test [application.properties](src/test/resources/application.properties).
-4. Maker sure the [service-springboot-rest](../service-springboot-rest) is running
+2. Maker sure the [service-springboot-rest](../service-springboot-rest) is running
-4. Run `mvn test -Pspring-boot`
+3. Run `mvn test -Pspring-boot`